popphp/docs/getting_started/routing.rst

     ]);

-In the above example, the parameter ``$name`` is an optional dispatch parameter and the ``hello()`` method performs two different actions depending on whether or not the parameter value it present.
+In the above example, the parameter ``$name`` is an optional dispatch parameter and the ``hello()`` method performs differently depending on whether or not the parameter value it present.

 Dynamic Routing
 ---------------